 Remember we do weekly webinars, sign up HERE

-Also, check out our youtube channel for more video HERE
+Also, check out our youtube channel for more videos HERE

 - I5 or I7 processor